TechOptionsBD/vizsciflow/README.md

 ### Build the Docker Image

 It is **NOT** necessary for the artifact evaluation to rebuild the image, but would be useful for anyone who would like to reuse and access advanced features of BioSocSys.
+All scripts of this artifact are written in **Bash Shell**.

 1. Use the `setupsingledocker.sh` script from [BioSocSys's Github repository](https://github.com/TechOptionsBD/vizsciflow/blob/vizsciflowdockfull) (**vizsciflowdockfull** branch) to rebuild the Docker image from scratch on a clean **Ubuntu 20.04+ machine (compatible also with Windows 11 WSL)**.
 2. This script can also be found at `/home/vizsciflow/setupsingledocker.sh` inside the running container.